 Photo right: Connie Barlow conducts genetic exchange with Jeff in November 2013.

-Clayton, GA: : Jack Johnstonlives at the southernmost edge of the Appalachians in NE Georgia, so we are including his Torreya propagation effort on the North Carolina page.
+Clayton, GA: : Jack Johnstonlives at the southernmost edge of the Appalachians in NE Georgia, so we are including his Torreya propagation effort on the North Carolina page, as well as Georgia.
 See a photo-essay of Jack's Torreyas.
 Also, Audubon Magazine printed a short piece on Jack's southern Appalachian native plant growing in their May 2010 issue.
+Jack is the lead Torreya Guardian experimenting with and advising others on how to maximize torreya growth by planting seedlings "orchard style" in full sun, while managing the surrounds to retain full sunlight over the years.

-Cullowhee, NC: Jim Thomson(who lives in Waynesville, but has a cabin on a north-facing mountain slope in Cullowhee), volunteered in autumn 2013 to begin planting Torreya seeds and seedlings on his property 2,700 feet elevation in the watershed of the Tuckasegee River.
-In November 2013 he received (via Connie Barlow) 4 potted seedlings from Jeff Morris, along with 20 seeds Connie had harvested from the Clinton NC tree and 20 additional seeds sent to him by Jack.
-See the Cullowhee NC Torreya page for more details, photos, videos, and updates.
+In November 2013 he received (via Connie Barlow) 4 potted seedlings from Jeff Morris, along with 20 seeds Connie had harvested from the Clinton NC tree and 20 additional seeds sent to him by Jack Johnston.
+See the Cullowhee, NC webpage for details, photos, videos, and updates.

 Click left image for the Clinton / Mt.
 Olive section in the video made by Connie Barlow in 2013 on Torreya Guardians actions.